mohan1136/smart-city/README.md

 # smart-city
-usage of this website by people makes their surroundings smart
+this website usage helps people to make their city smart due to rapid response to people problems like road damage, water pump brust, drainage cleaning .etc